-Sixty of the MDT's 96 heritage properties are in excellent condition.
-Fifty of those properties are bridges.
+Fifty-eight of the MDT's 102 heritage properties are in excellent condition.
+Forty of those properties are bridges.
 The MDT regularly maintains and inspects its bridges every two years.
-Also included on the list are nine regularly maintained historic road segments.
+Also included on the list are eight regularly maintained historic road segments.
+Each of the segments is a component of state secondary or state-maintained off-system highways.
 Maintenance includes snow removal and plowing, weed control, culvert and ditch maintenance, striping, and patching.
-The MDT resurfaced none of the roads on the list in 2011.
-The Lima Port of Entry Station (24BE2077) at the I-15 Lima rest area and the Aeronautics Operations Building (24LC2192) in Helena are in excellent condition.
-The port of entry station was recently restored during the construction of the new rest area.
-There were no alterations or other activities that impacted the Aeronautics Operations Building other than routine maintenance in 2011.
+The MDT resurfaced portions of the U.S. Highway 91 Historic District (24CA0386/24LC2112) in the summer of 2012.
+The Lima Port of Entry Station (24BE2077) at the I-15 Lima rest area, the Monarch Maintenance Shop (24CA1630), the Aeronautics Operations Building (24LC2192) in Helena, and the MacDonald Pass Airway Beacon (24PW1093) are in excellent condition.
+There were no alterations or other activities that impacted the Aeronautics Operations Building, the Monarch Maintenance Shop, and the MacDonald Pass Airway Beacon other than routine maintenance in 2012-2013.
 The Point of Rocks Historic Transportation Corridor is owned by the MDT, but is only minimally maintained.
-Maintenance in 2011 included the removal of fallen trees and rocks from the trail.
-In 2011, the MDT regularly removed litter from the Sleeping Buffalo Rock site and placed gravel surfacing on the turn-out.
+Maintenance in 2013 included the removal of fallen trees and rocks from the trail.
+The MDT regularly removes litter from the Sleeping Buffalo Rock site.